Learning at Home

 These are the OPTIONAL tasks that you might like to choose to extend, support and embed your child's learning.
 They are the activities which will be on offer to the children in school during their independent Choosing Time.
 Some have been designed to be done with an adult, whilst others can be done independently.
 These activities can count towards to the three hour learning expectation, as can outdoor play, jigsaws, puzzles, craft, drawing, games, singing, cooking and so much more.

-- Complete the 'What's in the Bag' and/or 'World Map' Literacy activities from your packs
+- Complete the 'Valentine's Day' and/or 'oi/ow' Literacy activities from your packs

 - Play Phonics games on Phonics Play (username: jan21 password: home) or watch Mr Thorne's Phonics on YouTube